esl/packages/README.md

 # Deploying to Production

-A temporary EC2 instance (of type `c5.xlarge`) is needed to run the build process itself.
+A temporary EC2 instance (of type `c5.xlarge` or better) is needed to run the build process itself.
 I include two files (`main.tf` and `cloud-init.yaml`) which automate the creation and configuration of the instance, ensuring it is capable of Docker multi-arch builds.